Lossy Compression via Sparse Linear Regression: Performance under Minimum-distance Encoding: Introduction

 In Section \ref{sec:sparc}, we describe the sparse regression codebook along with the encoding and decoding procedure.
-The main results, describing the rate-distortion and error-exponent performance of SPARCs, are stated in Section \ref{sec:main_results}.
+The main results, describing the rate-distortion and error exponent performance of SPARCs, are stated in Section \ref{sec:main_results}.
 The proofs of these results are given in the next two sections.
 We first derive the rate-distortion function in Section \ref{sec:proof_rd_thm} using the second moment method, which highlights the features that make SPARCs more challenging to analyze than i.i.d random codebooks.
-The analysis is then refined in Section \ref{sec:proof_err_exp} to obtain the error exponent.
-Section \ref{sec:conc} concludes the paper.
+The analysis is then refined using Suen's inequality in Section \ref{sec:proof_err_exp} to obtain the error exponent.
+Section \ref{sec:conc} concludes the paper with a brief discussion of why the proof techniques do not yield the optimal distortion-rate function for rates smaller than $1.15$ bits.